 Elective courses (15 credits)

-Students, in consultation with their graduate adviser, will select 5 of the following specialty courses to meet professional and career goals:
+Students, in consultation with the graduate coordinator, will select 5 of the following specialty courses to meet professional and career goals:

 ENGL 530 - Theory and Craft of Writing